in4it/parameterstore-backup/README.md

 # Parameterstore-backup
-Python script to backup the AWS paramter store in S3.
+Python script to backup the AWS parameter store in S3.

 ## Configuration
 You can set the following environment variables: